dotCMS/patches-hotfixes/com.dotcms.xml.requestblocker/README.md

 This osgi plugin blocks all requests of contenttype `application/xml` to the `/api/content endpoint`.
 Customers posting content as xml should instead use the `json` version which accepts `application/json` formatted content.
 While there is no know working expolit for that uses the xml content endpoint, it has already been deprecated and should not be used.

+## Versions
+This plugin should work for versions 4.1 and higher.
+This plugin is not needed in versions 21.05+ or LTS versions 5.3.8.5+ as the fix has been incorporated in the code.

 ## Installing
 You can download the precompiled jar file here: